peerasut/install-zenbot-aws-ec2-linux/README.md

     #if fail eg. ERR gyp, try reinstall node-gyp
 	sudo npm install -g node-gyp
 	#then rerun 3. again
+4. Start mongodb service.
+Follow [mongodb website for starting service](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-amazon/)
-4. Try this command to test if you can run Zenbot
+5. Try this command to test if you can run Zenbot
 >
     ./zenbot.sh trade binance.BTC-USDT --paper --buy_pct=20 --sell_pct=20
 If you see the trading UI.
 You're good to go!